Jersey (soundtrack)

-Jersey is the soundtrack album composed by Anirudh Ravichander for the 2019 Telugu film of the same name written and directed by Gowtam Tinnanuri and stars Nani and Shraddha Srinath in the lead roles.
+Jersey is the soundtrack album composed by Anirudh Ravichander for the 2019 Telugu film of the same name written and directed by Gowtam Tinnanuri starring Nani and Shraddha Srinath.
 It marks his second Telugu project after Agnyaathavaasi (2018).
 The soundtrack album features five songs, including two bonus tracks which were released separately and had lyrics written by Krishna Kanth.
 After all individual tracks from the album were released as singles, the soundtrack in its entirety, was released through Zee Music Company on 17 April 2019.

 Release

 On the occasion of Valentine's Day, 14 February 2019, Anirudh Ravichander released the song "Adhento Gaani Vunnapaatuga" as the first single from the album.
 The song gained applause from music buffs for "retaining the freshness in the melody".
 The video promo of this song was later released during the festival of Holi (21 March 2019) which also received positive response from viewers.
 The song was also made in Tamil titled "Marakkavillayae" with Anirudh providing vocals for this version and Vignesh Shivan writing the lyrics.
 It was released on the same day, with the original Telugu single, as Vignesh and Anirudh had earlier released independent singles on this occasion.

 "Spirit of Jersey" was released as the film's second single on 7 March 2019.
 Sung by Kaala Bhairava, it is a motivational number focused on Arjun's (Nani) return to cricket.
 Neetishta Nyayapati of The Times of India stated the song as "inspiring".
 On 21 March 2019, the third song "Padhe Padhe", a romantic number pictured between Arjun and Sarah (Shraddha Srinath) was released, which had vocals by Anirudh, Shakthishree Gopalan and Brodha V, crooning the rap portions.
 "Prapanchame Alaa" is focused on Arjun's love for his son Nani.
 The song rendered by Shashaa Tirupati and Inno Genga was released as the fourth single on 6 April 2019.
 Calling it as "beautiful beyond imaginations", Khushboo Ratda of Pinkvilla stated "Anirudh Ravichander's music wins heart".

 "Needa Padadhani", the fifth song sung by Darshan Raval, released along with the film's soundtrack album on 17 April 2019.
 Despite the album being released, the makers unveiled two bonus tracks with one of the songs "Aarambhame Le", sung by Anirudh Ravichander and Srinidhi Venkatesh on 24 April 2019.
 Another song "Nuvvadiginadhe", sung by Sathyaprakash was released as an additional with the background score on 13 May 2019.